BatmanAoD/belle-lang/context.md

 # Some implications & extrapolations

-* Contexts only provide "capabilities", which are effectively "handles" to actors that provide particular functionality.
+* Contexts only provide "handles" to actors that provide particular functionality; the functionality provided is a "capability".
+* Just like service-registration in a dependency-injection framework, a "capability" is an interface that must be unique within a given context.
+That is, a given context must be configured with at most *one* "handle" for each "capability."
 * Contexts are immutable.
 To change an actor's context, a new instantiation must occur.
 In general, the interfaces provided via capabilities should also be...limited.
 "Immutable" is probably not necessarily the right term here.
-  * ...would it be possible to build an effects system around contexts?
+  * Note that methods could also promise to limit which capabilities will be used.
+This is somewhat similar to an effect system, though it would lose any guarantees when any other (non-capability) actor is messaged.
-* Some "standard" capabilities (context items) are provided by the runtime/OS:
-  `stdout`, `stdin`, various clocks
+* Some "standard" capabilities (context items) are provided by the runtime/OS: the default allocator, `stdout`, `stdin`, synchronization primitives (?), various clocks
 * Instantiating an actor should always take optional arguments for overriding the defaults for context values.
   * These should probably *not* be limited by the set of capabilities actually